 Further down, the narrator speaks of how he shall be narrating this story with a sigh, somewhere in the future.
 Just like the rest of the poem, Frost lets the reader interpret this sigh however they deem fit.
 Looking at the tone in the lines that precede and follow here, this sigh does not suggest relief.
 In fact, before concluding that he will be narrating this story with a sigh, he is still unsure of whether he will ever come back to take the other path he left for this one.

 Following that, the speaker begins to envision how he will be telling this story in ages and ages to come.
 He starts as if to show how he will open the speech but stops midway and concludes with mentioning how the less traveled road has made all the difference.
 Something else that I found interesting is that Frost does not specify whether the difference made is good or bad.
-However, our predisposition to the poem’s positive message leads us to assume that the outcome mentioned was good.
+However, our predisposition to the poem’s positive message leads us to assume it’s a good outcome.
 I am not trying to be pessimistic here but seeing all the other instances in the poem where Frost insinuates regret, he could as well be explaining the irony of individualism.

 What are your thoughts and questions on The Road not Taken by Robert Frost?
 Let me know in the comment section.